José Buttó: New York Mets

 Buttó was again optioned to Triple–A Syracuse to begin the 2024 season after he was beaten out by Tylor Megill for the final rotation spot.
 After injuries to multiple members of the Mets' starting staff, Buttó was quickly brought back to the major leagues on April 4 as the 27th man on the roster to start one game of that day's doubleheader.
 After the game, Carlos Mendoza told the media that Buttó had earned more opportunities.
 In seven starts before being sent down to Syracuse on May 14, he posted a 3.08 ERA with 38 strikeouts in 38 innings.

 On July 2, 2024, Buttó was called up from Syracuse to replace reliever Tyler Jay in the depleted bullpen.
 That day he pitched two scoreless innings and got the win in a 7–2 victory against the Washington Nationals.
 He recorded his first major league save on July 10 in a 6–2 win over the Nationals.
 In 2024, across 37 games as a starter and a reliever, Buttó posted a 7–3 record, a 2.55 ERA, and 79 strikeouts across 74 innings pitched.

 Buttó made the Mets' Opening Day roster in 2025.
 In July 2025, Buttó was placed on the injured list due to illness.
 He was reactivated later that month following three scoreless rehab appearances for the Florida Complex League Mets and the Syracuse Mets.
 Buttó appeared in 34 games for the Mets in 2025, putting up a 3–2 record and 3.64 ERA with one save and 41 strikeouts over 47 innings.

 San Francisco Giants

 On July 30, 2025, the Mets traded Buttó, Drew Gilbert, and Blade Tidwell to the San Francisco Giants in exchange for pitcher Tyler Rogers.
 In the 21 games he appeared in for the Giants, he compiled a 2–1 record and a 4.50 ERA, striking out 17 across 20 innings of work.

-In total, Buttó pitched 67 innings in 2025 across 55 appearances, finishing the season with a 5–3 record, a 3.90 ERA, 1 save, and 58 strikeouts.
+On April 3, 2026, Buttó underwent surgery to remove a blood clot from his throwing arm, ruling him out for 2-to-4 months; however, his recovery timeline was later increased to 5-to-6 months, ending his season.
+In three games for San Francisco, he had struggled to a 22.50 ERA with five strikeouts over two innings of work.